Custom Vault Integrations: Ruby

 Introduction

-These articles will guide you in developing a basic custom secrets engine integration with Vault in each of four common languages.
+These articles will guide you in developing a basic custom secrets engine integration with Vault in each of the four common languages.
 It is assumed that you are already familiar with the fundamentals of administrating a Vault cluster, the common Vault engines, and coding in the language(s) of your choice that are demonstrated in each article.

 This article will focus on a custom Vault integration developed in Ruby.